Course Listing - by Instructor

 Susie Moore | is a licensed professional counselor, with 8 years of experience working with teenagers and adults.
 She utilizes active listening skills with her clients on a daily basis, believes strongly in the power of these skills, and is eager to share her knowledge about this topic with others. |

-Daniel Nemer | , L.O.M. is the owner of G-town Acupuncture and currently celebrating 20 years as a licensed practitioner of Acupuncture, Chinese Herbal and Oriental Medicine.
+Daniel Nemer | , L.O.M. is the owner of G-town Acupuncture with over 20 years experience as a licensed practitioner of Acupuncture, Chinese Herbal and Oriental Medicine.
 He has practiced various styles of Taiji (Tai Chi), Qigong, meditation and Yoga for over 30 years.
-Since September 2022 he has been studying Taiji Qigong Shibashi, the 18 movements, in the lineage of its creator Professor Lin Housheng and is certified to teach Set 1. |
+Since September 2022 he has been studying Taiji Qigong Shibashi, the 18 movements, in the lineage of its creator Professor Lin Housheng and is certified to teach Sets 1 and 2. |

 An Nichols | is an established performer in the Philadelphia community.
 Within the world of Improv, she trained at Philly Improv Theater and the Magnet and has performed in the PA & NJ Ren Faires, Bright Invention Ensemble, Philly Improv Theatre Conservatory, Lancaster Improv, and more!
 She has served as the diversity advisor for ImprovUtopia and directed Improvised Star Trek for ImprovFest Ireland.
 In the world of dance, she is a certified BellyQueen bellydance instructor who started in 2001 and went onto study with June Seaney, Tessa Myers, Habiba, Kaeshi Chai (BellyQueen), Oreet (bellydancer of the year) and Zoe Akili.
 She specializes in body positivity, teaching veil, floor routine, and assisting beginners in enjoying the basics of the dance. |